pachyderm/docs/content/latest/how-tos/pipeline-operations/jsonnet-pipeline-specs.md

 At the minimum, your function should always have a parameter that acts as a name modifier.
-Pachyderm's pipeline names are unique.
+MLDM's pipeline names are unique.
 You can quickly generate several pipelines from the same jsonnet pipeline specification file by adding a prefix or a suffix to its generic name.